play-curious/bondage.js/README.md

 #### As a Library

-**Web** (not up to date right now sorry [#23](https://github.com/jhayley/bondage.js/issues/23))
+**Web**

 Include [dist/bondage.min.js](https://github.com/jhayley/bondage.js/blob/master/dist/bondage.min.js) somewhere in your html, and the `bondage` variable will be added to the global scope.
-You can then access everything in the example below (such as `bondage.Dialogue`) through that variable.
+You can then access everything in the example below (such as `bondage.Runner`) through that variable.

 **Node**